 This is the reprint date mentioned in the Reprints Act 1992, section 5(c).
-However, no amendments have commenced operation on or before that day.
-Future amendments of the Electricity Regulation 1994 may be made in accordance with this reprint under the Reprints Act 1992, section 49.
+Accordingly, this reprint includes all amendments that commenced operation on or before 21 December 1995 Future amendments of the Electricity Regulation 1994 may be made in accordance with this reprint under the Reprints Act 1992, section 49.